Grow & Preserve a year's worth of food

 Whether you are...

-Brand new to gardening and don’t know where to start
+and don't know where to start

-Or you have been gardening for years and want to take it to the next level
+and want to take it to the next level

 You're in the right place.